railsbridge-boston/docs-hardfork/sites/en/installfest/cloud9.md

 1. Visit the [Cloud9 website](https://c9.io)

-2. Click "Create new AWS ccount".
+2. Click "Create new AWS account".

 3. Create an account with a valid email address, password, and AWS account name (this account name can be changed later).